 Dolphin Sigma vs. Dolphin Premier

 Its software enhancement also means there is no further need for the somewhat clunky operation of the remote control.
-Although significantly more expensive, it will prevent the need for you to get in the pool with your scrubbing brush and do the work manually.
+Even if significantly more expensive, it will prevent the need for you to get in the pool with your scrubbing brush and do the work manually.

 Our Recommended Robotic Pool Cleaners